Top-17 Most Beautiful Syrian Women

 Actress & Philanthropist | Born 1973, Houston, Texas

-Yes, the star of American Pie has Syrian roots on her father’s side.
-Shannon’s Hollywood success opened doors for her charity work in wildlife conservation and poker-funded humanitarian projects.
-She remains proud of her Middle-Eastern heritage.
+Indeed, the American Pie star has Syrian ancestry from her father’s side.
+Shannon’s success in Hollywood led to her humanitarian activities promoting wildlife conservation and poker-funded humanitarian projects.
+She is still proud of her Middle-Eastern descent.

 14. Dina Hayek